oakes/java-assignments/5.2-sql-joins-and-tdd/README.md

   * This query should use an `INNER JOIN` between your users and entries table.
 * Create a test for `selectEntries`.
 * Remove your global arraylist/hashmap that stores users and entries.
-* Use your five new methods to your project so it now is backed by a database.
+* Use your five new methods in your project so it now is backed by a database.
 * Optional: Make editing and deleting work with the database as well.